casanovarodrigo/tvinfinita/TO-DO.md

 - study either, mapLeft/Right, composeFromPredicate
 - - not using these cause it looks more function oriented
 - - it sounds good to have typescript error handling but in
-- - implementation is hard to read and to reason
+- - implementation is impractical with high quantities of validation in a row